-The IASD Master’s program begins with a core semester devoted to the fundamental disciplines of AI and data science.
-At the end of the first semester, students choose six additional courses for the second semester, from the range of options on offer.
-Students also have the opportunity to take two intensive PSL weeks, allowing them to open up to other disciplines or applications.
-The year continues with an internship in an academic or industrial research laboratory, ending in September with the writing of a thesis and its public presentation.
+The IASD Master’s program begins with a core semester devoted to the fundamental disciplines of AI and data science, consitsing of four common courses and three courses specific to the two tracks, Computer Science and Mathematics.
+At the end of the first semester, students choose six additional courses for the second semester, including the opportunity to follow an intensive PSL week, allowing them to open up to other disciplines or applications.
+The year continues with an internship in an academic or industrial research laboratory, ending in September with the writing of the master thesis and its public defense.

 Mandatory courses